Words easily confused: если vs. ли

 How would you translate this sentence into Russian “I don’t know if I speak Russian well?”
 If you turn to the Google Translate for help, it will possibly give you the answer like this: “Я не знаю, если я говорю по-русски хорошо.”
 Sorry, Google Translate, no offence, but this sentence is incorrect.
 The correct answer is “Я не зна́ю, говорю́ ли я по-ру́сски хорошо́.”

 Let’s give the respectful translation device another chance - have it translate the sentence “I will speak Russian well if I study much.”
 This time, it comes up with the following answer “Я бу́ду говори́ть по-ру́сски хорошо́, е́сли бу́ду мно́го занима́ться.”
 Actually, the machine translates the word IF correctly – ЕСЛИ.
 (The sentence is already corrected by me since Google Translate is not really familiar with the peculiarities of Russian and English grammar.)

 How come, two different Russian words ЕСЛИ and ЛИ are used for one English word IF?
 Well, that’s the case of so-called “easily confused words”.
 Is there any rule that even Google Translate doesn’t know?
 Absolutely, and it’s pretty easy.
 If you can replace IF with WHETHER, use ЛИ.
 Don't forget that ЛИ goes after the verb (or other word that it is related to), but not before.

-If you need more detailed grammar explanation, here it is.
+If you need more detailed grammar explanation

 We use ЕСЛИ in the conditional sentences with two clauses, where one clause starts with ЕСЛИ and shows the condition, and the other clause shows the result.
 For example,